Financial Economics MSc 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

 This module introduces you to a range of techniques and methods used for interpreting economic theory and data.
 You will have the opportunity to learn how to analyse the impact of economic data on understand the theory and use appropriate techniques and methods to help determine economic outcomes and communicate appropriate analysis clearly and concisely in an appropriate format for economic decision makers.

-Assessment is through a two-hour individual in-class test selected from given topics (worth 100% of module marks).
+Assessment is through a two-hour individual in-class test selected from given topics.

 Econometric techniques are used in a range of settings including economic research, financial management, compilation of official statistics and analysis of economic policies.
 This module provides an introduction to the techniques of econometrics and introduces students to a range of advanced topics in the area.
 Applied examples will be used to develop important transferable skills and to motivate theoretical content.